Demo of bmtool chemical synaptic tuner using only Neuron¶

 train_delay=250, # delay in ms of second train

-init_guess='random', # either random or middle_guess.
+init_guess='middle_guess', # either random or middle_guess.
 Random will start the synapse witha random value in the param_bound.
 Middle guess will pick the middle value in the param_bounds

 cost_function=custom_cost,